Grannies Gone Wild: Background

 Denny Lu and Mike Myhre directed the episode, with Jim Miller supervising.
 Most of the episode's screenplay was written at the Mirage, a casino resort in Las Vegas, by Gillian M. Berrow.
 The titular characters of adult animated series Rick and Morty make a cameo in the episode.
-They appear as ponies waiting in line for the Wild Blue Yonder and, according to Comic Book Resources, have their signature features: Rick Sanchez—a sociopathic scientist in his original series—wears his lab coat, and has his blue spiky hair and grey skin; Morty Smith—his delicate grandson—has a skin tone that is the same as his yellow shirt and an anxious expression.
+They appear as ponies waiting in line for the Wild Blue Yonder and, according to Comic Book Resources, have their signature features: Rick Sanchez—a sociopathic scientist in his original series—wears his lab coat, and has his blue spiky hair and grey fur; Morty Smith—his delicate grandson—has a fur color that is the same as his yellow shirt and an anxious expression.
 Screen Rant noted that Rick's cutie mark is a chemistry flask, signifying his skills in science.
 This cameo was first noticed by Reddit user "Roxopenguim".
 Before "Grannies Gone Wild" aired, a YouTuber envisioned this crossover.